Esri/solution.js/docs/Publishing to npmjs.md

 The publish step
 1. commits and pushes the publishing changes to GitHub
 2. tags the commit with the new version number that you chose in `release:prepare`
-3. pushes the version to npmjs
+3. pushes the version to npmjs and unpkg

 Note that you won't see the new version in your GitHub client until the next time that you pull from the repository.

+15. Push your `master` branch to GitHub.

+16. Delete the `release` branch locally and in GitHub.

+17. Merge `master` into `develop` and push `develop` to GitHub.

 ---